gsmainclusivetechlab/interop-docs/docs/installitp.md

 #### 4. If there was changes in docker-compose.example.yml please perform manually update of docker-compose.yml

-:::IMPORTANT
+:::important
-Don't forget to add restart: always in each docker-compose service
+Don't forget to add "restart: always" in each docker-compose service
 :::

 #### 7. If there was changes in build/nginx-server.example.conf please perform manually update of build/nginx-server.example.conf